tomas/needle/README.md

  - `accept`    : Sets 'Accept' HTTP header.
 Defaults to `*/*`.
  - `connection`: Sets 'Connection' HTTP header.
 Not set by default, unless running Node < 0.11.4 in which case it defaults to `close`.
 More info about this below.
  - `user_agent`: Sets the 'User-Agent' HTTP header.
 Defaults to `Needle/{version} (Node.js {node_version})`.
  - `content_type`: Sets the 'Content-Type' header.
 Unset by default, unless you're sending data in which case it's set accordingly to whatever is being sent (`application/x-www-form-urlencoded`, `application/json` or `multipart/form-data`).
-That is, of course, unless the option is passed, either here or through the `options.headers`.
+That is, of course, unless the option is passed, either here or through `options.headers`.
 You're the boss.

 Node.js TLS Options
 -------------------